High Availability in TAS for VMs

 You can horizontally scale most TAS for VMs component VMs to multiple instances for high availability.

 You should also distribute the instances of components across different AZs to minimize downtime during ongoing operation, product updates, and platform upgrades.
-For more information about using AZs, see Availability Zones.
+For more information about using AZs, see Availability Zones above.

 For more information regarding rolling app deployments, see Scaling Instances in TAS for VMs.